 Michael Rotschild, who will be teaching in the law department, is very experienced with how things work in courts.
 “I am actually a circuit judge in Broward County,” he explained, “but this will be my first year teaching as my primary job is ‘judging’ so I hope my students will be patient with me. ” Heather Weissman, a new business teacher, is also in the same boat, being very involved with her work but never teaching a class of young adults before.
 Nonetheless, these teachers are excited to teach their students about the wonders of their field as much as they can.
 “I want to be able to expose my students to the real world of business,” Weissman said.

 However, while the teachers may vary with their experiences, they all have something in common in wanting to help their students become the best versions of themselves.
 Jason Bank, who will be working in the business department, is excited to positively influence his future students.
-“I want to shape the minds of young professionals to become better speakers, individuals and help them be more confident in themselves,” said Bank.
+“I want to shape the minds of young professionals to become better speakers, individuals and help them be more confident in themselves,” Bank said.

 A few of the teachers revealed some of the hobbies and activities that they participate in outside of their school life.
 Haeyeon Kim, a new pre-calculus teacher, excels in sports along with math.
 “I am actually a black belt in martial arts,” she said.